tsduck/tsduck/doc/notes/reactor.md

   worker thread, 2) executed in a newly created worker thread if none were idle, 3) queued for later execution if the maximum number of worker threads is reached.

+## Current status

+### Core Reactor

+Class `Reactor` is implemented.
+Based on epoll (Linux), kqueue (macOS and BSD), I/O Completion Ports (Windows).
+Timers and user events are included.
+Non-blocking I/O (epoll, kqueue) and asynchronous I/O (IOCP) are implemented using distinct API's.

+Timers and user events are directly usable by applications.
+I/O management should be reserved to specialized "reactive" classes.

+We differentiate the class `Reactor` which is the core class for event dispatching and "reactive" classes.
+The latter are specialized classes which use a common instance of `Reactor` to dispatch events.

+`Reactor` and reactive classes never block.
+They only implement services to "start something".
+When that "something" completes, a handler interface classes is called.

+### Socket layer, including TLS

+UDP and TCP sockets are implemented in separate classes.
+Internally, they use distinct code paths for non-blocking and asynchronous I/O. TCP client and server are implemented.
+TLS subclasses encapsulate TLS 1.2 and 1.3.

+### Presentation layer (Telnet, TLV)

+Distinct classes implement data encoding and decoding in various formats.
+Current formats are text lines (Telnet protocol) and TLV (tag-length-value, as used in DVB SimulCrypt protocols).

+The presentation classes `ReactiveTelnetConnection` and `ReactiveTLVConnection` need an associated instance of a reactive TCP class.
+An association relationship was preferred to inheritance to allow any subclass of `ReactiveTCPConnection`.
+Thus, a line-based or TLV connection can be transparently implemented over a clear TCP connection as well as over a TLS tunnel.

+### Generic server

+Class `ReactiveServer` implements the logic of a generic TCP server.
+It manages the connections of incoming clients and the creation of "client sessions", one per client connection.

+Using a user-supplied factory class, any kind of transport (clear TCP or TLS) and any kind of data presentation (raw, text lines, TLV) can be used.

+### Message queues

+Template class `ReactiveMessageQueue` is a wrapper around an instance of template class `MessageQueue` which receives the messages in a reactor context.

+### Worker delegation

+Class `ReactiveWorkerPool` implements delegation of lengthy or blocking tasks to a pool of threads.
+It uses two distinct handler interface classes.
+One is used in the context of a worker thread to perform the lengthy task.
+The other one is used in the context of the reactor thread to notify the application of the completion of the delegated task.

+### Remaining work

+- HTTP session (libcurl, WinInet).
+- Pipes.
+- Generic files.